Hobart City Centre

-The Hobart City Centre (referred to as the Hobart CBD) is a suburb surrounded by metropolitan Hobart, which comprises the original settlement, the central business district, and other built-up areas.
-It is the oldest part of Hobart and includes many of the city's important institutions and landmarks, such as Parliament, the Supreme Court, Franklin Square, the Elizabeth Street Mall, the Royal Hobart Hospital, the Theatre Royal, Odeon Theatre, State Library, the NAB Building, the Museum, and the Cenotaph.
-The city centre is located in the local government areas of the City of Hobart.
+The Hobart City Centre (referred to as the Hobart CBD) is a suburb surrounded by metropolitan Hobart, Tasmania, Australia, which comprises the original settlement, the central business district, and other built-up areas.
+It is the oldest part of Hobart and includes many of the city's important institutions and landmarks, such as Parliament House, the Supreme Court of Tasmania, Franklin Square, Elizabeth Street Mall, the Royal Hobart Hospital, the Theatre Royal, the Odeon Theatre, the State Library of Tasmania, the NAB Building, and the Tasmanian Museum and Art Gallery.
+The city centre is located within the local government area of the City of Hobart.

 Although the city centre is one of the oldest and most developed areas of Hobart, demographically it is one of the less densely populated areas in the greater area of Hobart, due to its core being commercial.
 In an attempt to create a more vibrant city at night, the state government has been encouraging inner city residential development in recent years.
 The population of the city centre was 3,390 in 2021.